-The South Korea Online Visa will be an electronic travel authorization that will allow citizens from eligible countries to enter the country.
+The South Korea Online Visa is an Electronic Travel Authorization (ETA) that is to launch in 2021 and will allow citizens from eligible countries to enter the country.
 Travelers will be able to obtain the online visa for South Korea by completing an online form with their personal details and passport information.
-This electronic visa will simplify the process of applying for a visa to visit South Korea.
+This electronic visa will simplify the process of applying for a travel authotrization to visit South Korea.

 Who needs to apply for a South Korean Visa?

 At the moment, the South Korea Visa is not available and the list of eligible countries has not been finalized.
-The electronic travel authorization will be launched later on year.
+Nevertheless, the electronic travel authorization will be launched by the end of 2021.

 Canadians can enter for up to 180 days visa-free and there are other countries whose citizens can either enter for 30-day or 60-day periods, depending on their nationality.